 Our Winning Strategy:

-- Select vulnerable legislators who are up for election in 2018, who have voted for the very unpopular healthcare and tax legislation, and are clearly influenced by big money.
+- Select vulnerable legislators who are up for election, who have voted for unpopular bills, are clearly influenced by big money, and are not supporting democracy reforms.

 Some Encouraging Research